hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_group_manager.html.markdown

 The following attributes are exported:

-* `group` - The full URL of the instance group created by the manager.
+* `instance_group` - The full URL of the instance group created by the manager.

 * `self_link` - The URL of the created resource.